jmd-dk/concept/doc/tutorial/gadget.rst

 Comparison with GADGET-2
 ------------------------
-In this section we shall perform equivalent simulations with CO\ *N*\ CEPT and the well-known `GADGET-2 <https://wwwmpa.mpa-garching.mpg.de/gadget/>`__ code.
+In this section we shall perform equivalent simulations with CO\ *N*\ CEPT and the well-known `GADGET-2 <https://wwwmpa.mpa-garching.mpg.de/gadget/>`_ code.
-Due to the two codes utilising different numerical schemes, as well as the fact that CO\ *N*\ CEPT --- unlike GADGET-2 --- is designed to be consistent with general relativistic perturbation theory by default, some subtleties need to be taken into account in order to perform simulations with CO\ *N*\ CEPT that are truly equivalent to those of GADGET-2.
+Due to the two codes utilising different numerical schemes, as well as the fact that CO\ *N*\ CEPT --- unlike GADGET-2 --- is designed to be consistent with general relativistic perturbation theory, running simulations with CO\ *N*\ CEPT that are truly equivalent to those of GADGET-2 requires some tricks.

 If you are unfamiliar with GADGET-2 or have no interest in running GADGET-2 equivalent simulations with CO\ *N*\ CEPT, you may skip this section.
-However, many of the tricks to come are not exclusively related to GADGET-2.
+However, some of the tricks to come are not directly related to GADGET-2.